 Sentsov started a hunger strike almost two weeks ago in the prison where he has been held in the town Labytnangi, Siberia, to campaign for the release of 64 other prisoners held in Russia and annexed Crimea.
 He told his lawyer that the timing of his decision was planned to present the possibility that he might die during the world’s most-watched sporting event.

-“Oleg’s hunger strike should become a topic number one during the World Cup so that international politicians learn about this situation and join negotiations to free political prisoners,” said Sentsov’s sister, Natalia Kaplan, to Euronews.
+“Oleg’s hunger strike should become a topic number one during the World Cup so that international politicians learn about this situation and join negotiations to free political prisoners,” said Sentsov’s cousin, Natalia Kaplan, to Euronews.

 Sentsov was sentenced in Russia to 20 years in a penal colony for "plotting acts of terrorism", a conviction widely considered political.
 The European Union stated that “Oleg Sentsov and Oleksandr Kolchenko (convicted in the same case to 10 years in prison), and many others “were detained and sentenced in breach of international law.